 The Power of Repentance

-By David Hill | March 25, 2025
+David P. Hill Jr. | March 2025

 "If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land" (II Chronicles 7:14 KJV).